Yishun infant murder: Death and investigation

-Later, Aliff drove to Jurong East, and picked up Izz's mother, after he alerted her about what happened to her son, who was found lying motionless and cold and stopped breathing.
-Aliff, fearful of facing retribution from the authorities, claimed that while he was holding the baby in one arm while using another to hold groceries, Izz fidgeted in his grip and accidentally fell off from his arm and hit his head the floorboard twice.
+Later, Aliff drove to Jurong East and picked up Izz's mother, after he alerted her about what happened to her son, who was found lying motionless and cold and stopped breathing.
+Aliff, fearful of facing retribution from the authorities, claimed that while he was holding the baby in one arm while using another to hold groceries, Izz fidgeted in his grip and accidentally fell from his arm and hit his head on the floorboard twice.
 Aliff also tried to persuade Izz's mother to pay for someone to bury the dead child and report him missing a year later, but she refused to out of love and wanted to give her child a proper burial.
 Aliff agreed to bring the boy to hospital after spending some time aimlessly driving and they reached National University Hospital, where Izz was pronounced dead at 4.30 am on the morning of 8 November 2019.

-Prior to that, Aliff tried to make the boy's mother to tell the hospital authorities a consistent sequence of events that narrated the couple bringing the boy to hospital after he lost consciousness, and that Aliff had given CPR to Izz beforehand.
-Also, after reaching the hospital’s car park.
-Aliff took time to clean himself up and brush his teeth, due to his fear of being caught and sent to prison over Izz’s death, and also made a detour to discard his mobile phone in some bushes.
+Prior to that, Aliff tried to make the boy's mother tell the hospital authorities a consistent sequence of events that narrated the couple bringing the boy to hospital after he lost consciousness, and that Aliff had given CPR to Izz beforehand.
+Also, after reaching the hospital's car park, Aliff took time to clean himself up and brush his teeth, due to his fear of being caught and sent to prison over Izz's death, and also made a detour to discard his mobile phone in some bushes.

 Shortly after Izz died, Aliff was arrested by the police for allegedly causing hurt to the nine-month-old boy.
 He was first charged with voluntarily causing grievous hurt, an offence under Section 325 of the Penal code that attracts the maximum punishment of ten years' imprisonment, with either caning or a fine.
 A week later, however, Aliff's hurt-related charge was upgraded to one of capital murder, which was punishable by death under Singapore law.
 He was remanded at the Central Police Division for investigations.